10 Achievable Ways To Make Healthy Holiday Food Choices

 10. Some Other Tips for Healthy Holiday Eating

-- Enjoy a few guilty pleasures.
+Enjoy a few guilty pleasures.
 Acknowledge that eating a little more during the holidays is expected.
-Plan and enjoy a few holiday treats in year around to help you enjoy the culinary delicacies so that you are less likely to binge-eat on “cheat days”.
+Plan to enjoy a few treats over the time so as not to overly miss the season's culinary delicacies.
+This way you are less likely to binge-eat on “cheat days”.

-- The holiday season is a time to let down your hair and enjoy yourself.
-However, if making healthy food choices is important to you, plan to keep up the exercise and even double up.
+Keep up your exercise routine.
+The holiday season is a time to let down your hair and enjoy yourself.
+However, keep exercising and even double up.
 Ensure that you squeeze in at least a couple of workout sessions during the week.
-Remind yourself that your house-cleaning efforts and running around for shopping also contributes toward your quota of exercise.
+And don't fool yourself, your house-cleaning efforts and running around for shopping don't necessarily contribute toward your exercise quota.

-- Chances are that you may overeat during one meal.
-If this happens, simply ensure that you are going easy on the next meal.
-The rule of thumb is that if you go overboard by approximately 500 calories every day for a week (over and above your required 3,500 calories), you will gain a pound.
+Don't fret a single meal.
+Chances are that you may overeat during one meal.
+If this happens, ensure you go easy on the next.
+If you unnecessarily overeat more than 500 calories a day for a week, you will gain a pound.
 One meal is not likely to jeopardize your diet for good, so focus on getting back on track.

-It is my hope that these simple tricks and alternative food choices give you the confidence help to enjoy your holiday feast and still fit into your dazzling dress when you groove at the New Year’s Eve party.
+We hope that these strategies and alternative food choices give you the confidence to enjoy your holiday feast and allow you to fit into your dazzling dress at your New Year’s Eve party.